vvvv/The-Gray-Book/reference/language/properties.md

 ## Pads vs. IOBoxes
 A Pad and an IOBox are essentially the same thing: While the IOBox has a value editor and a comment (on its right side), a Pad has a name (on its left side).

-You can convert between the two via Rightclick -> Convert...
+You can convert between the two via Rightclick -> Replace...

 You can also enable the value editor for any Pad or hide it for any IOBox.